 Large Print Materials

 Books available in large print began as a gift from the Rotary of Lock Haven.
-This service has been continued by the Clinton County Community Foundation, Lock Haven Lioness Group and State Grants.
+This service has been continued by the Clinton County Community Foundation, Lock Haven Lions Group and State Grants.

 Movies – DVD

 There are plenty of choices in a variety of genres for children and adults.
-A gray media drop box is available on the Main Street curb for those who return items when the library is closed.
-Please return in the Media drop box – to avoid damage.
-There is a fee to rent the movies and a much larger fee when they are returned late.
-They are cheap to rent but expensive to be late.
-See Fees for amounts.
+A gray media drop box is available on the Main Street curb for those who return items to Ross Library when the library is closed.
+Please return in the Media drop box to avoid damage.
+For Renovo and Friendship, please return in the book drop slot.

 Stephen Poorman Trust Entrepreneurship, Business and Finance Collection